Quiark/qtpy-vim/README.rst

     Running tests for class TestMyClass

-If you would like to see the complete pyut output you can add an optional `verbose` flag to any of the commands for Pyut.
+If you would like to see the complete qtpy output you can add an optional `verbose` flag to any of the commands for qtpy.
 For the previous command, it would look like::

-    :Pyut class verbose
+    :QTPY class verbose

 This would open a split scratch buffer that you can fully interact with.
 You can close this buffer with ':wq' or you can hit 'q' at any moment in that buffer